rpaglin/UdacityCapstoneProject/README.md

 # UdacityCapstoneProject
 Repository for delivery of Capstone Project for data Science Udacity Nanodegree
-## About The Project

 The project is addressing one of the alternatives proposed as a capstone project for Data Science Udacity Nanodegree.
 Specifically the exercice asked to code a 'robot' python class, capable to guide a virtual robot moving into an unknown maze, from a given starting point toward the maze center.
 The code should provide a digital abstraction of robot running in 'micromouse IEEE competition'